Peppermint oil and other fragrant oils may help repel spiders. Other essential oils may have a similar effect, but more research is needed.

 There’s not much scientific research proving that peppermint oil repels or kills spiders.
 Most commercial pest-control companies dispute claims that essential oils work as natural insecticides.
 Still, there’s plenty of anecdotal evidence for peppermint oil getting rid of arachnids.

 It’s unclear why spiders steer clear of peppermint oil and other essential oils.
 One theory is that they dislike strong odors.
 Because spiders smell and taste with their legs, they may avoid crawling through fragrant oils.
 Another theory has to do with the monoterpenoids found in essential oils.
 Almost all essential oils contain them to some degree.
-According to a 2010 study, monoterpernoids are fumigants.
-This may play a role in their insecticidal properties.
+According to a

 Another 2010 thesis found that peppermint oil repels Argentine ants for up to seven days after application.
 The study concluded that essential oils are viable alternatives to traditional chemical repellents because they can repel Argentine ants and other home invaders, such as spiders.